John Biggar.com : Climbing Instructor and Guidebook Author

 Rock Climbing in Galloway Index page

-This is an index page to the crags of Dumfries and Galloway, all but one of which are in Galloway itself.
+This is an index page to the main crags of Dumfries and Galloway, all but one of which are actually in Galloway itself.
 Both rock and winter climbing are covered.
 There are links to further information pages for each crag containing photos, descriptions and route topos.
-Galloway is probably the most unfashionable rock-climbing venue in Britain, but it just happens to be where I live.

-On this page are links to information pages on all the major crags and some of the smaller ones I know well.
-There is now also a minor crags page with brief details of some of the smaller, poorer or less popular venues.
-We also have a specific page detailing New Climbs in Galloway that I have been involved with, mainly since the publication of the definitive 2004 SMC guidebook.
-Also for those interested in skiing check out our new Skiing in Galloway page.
+There is now also a Minor Crags page with brief details of some of the smaller, poorer or less popular summer venues and a Minor Winter Crags venue that does the same with snow on it.
+I also have a specific page detailing New Routes in Galloway that I have been involved with.
+Also for those interested in skiing check out the Skiing in Galloway page.

-For details of what the stars. grades, etc., mean see the bottom of the page or click here.
-Also read the notes and disclaimer.
+For details of what the stars, season, grades, etc., mean see the bottom of the table or click here.
+Also scroll down to read the notes and see the map of where the crags are.

 Clifton

-***** JFMAMJJASOND 12, 21, 11, 3 Easy access, classic routes and generally good protection make this the best evening venue.
-10-20m routes
+***** JFMAMJJASOND 12, 21, 11, 3 Easy access, classic routes and generally good protection make this easily the best evening venue in Galloway.
+Over fifty 10m-20m high routes

 Clints of Dromore

-*** JFMAMJJASOND 10, 7, 4 A pleasant south facing crag, warm enough to climb here sunny days in winter.
+*** JFMAMJJASOND 18, 7, 4 A pleasant south facing crag with lots of long easy routes.
+It can be warm enough to climb here on sunny days throughout the winter.
 Routes to 60m.

 Corwar